Democrats to start presidential primary debates in June 2019

 The first two debates in June and July will have two rounds, possibly over two nights, to accommodate what is expected to be an unwieldy field.
 Candidates will be assigned at random, Perez said, to avoid the party picking and choosing who is a top-tier contender, as Republicans did during their 2016 primary debates.

+National figures like former Vice President Joe Biden and Sens.
+Elizabeth Warren of Massachusetts, Bernie Sanders of Vermont, Kamala Harris of California and Cory Booker of New Jersey likely would have no trouble qualifying for the debate stage regardless of the rules.

+But for upstart candidates, from governors and mayors to little-known members of Congress, getting a slot in the initial debates could be a make-or-break opportunity.
+One such candidate, Rep. John Delaney of Maryland, has already invested considerable time and money in Iowa and New Hampshire.
+In a statement Thursday, he called it “encouraging that the DNC is really embracing a fair process.”

-Perez’s announcement Thursday comes after months of discussions among party officials, television network and previous presidential campaigns.
-Mary Beth Cahill, who ran John Kerry’s 2004 presidential campaign, has led the process for Perez.
+Perez’s announcement Thursday comes after months of discussions among party officials, television networks and previous presidential campaigns.
+Mary Beth Cahill, who ran Sen. John Kerry’s 2004 presidential campaign, has led the process for Perez.

 In the last election cycle, Wasserman Schultz did not commit to an initial six debates until May 2015; the first debate wasn’t held until that October.
 Democrats had a total of nine debates in that primary fight, not counting additional forums.